Bachelor of Business Administration (BBA)

 Standardized Exam Credit (SEC): 90 units

-The BBA program aims at developing a student’s intellectual ability, executive personality and managerial skills through an appropriate blending of business and general education.
-The program assists the student in understanding and developing the unique leadership qualities required for successfully managing business functions, an organizational unit, or an enterprise.
+The Bachelor of Business Administration (BBA) degree program aims to develop students’ intellectual ability through an appropriate blending of business and general education.
+The program assists the student in understanding and developing the unique leadership qualities required to be successful in business functions, an organizational unit, or an enterprise.
 The coursework provides students with a solid business foundation in the field.
-Emphasis is on critical thinking, decision-making, and Christian ethical behavior.
-Students are also offered periodic workshops to assist them in career planning.
-The BBA program incorporates the latest technology available to enhance the in-class and online learning experience.
-The BBA program is designed to provide students with opportunities to explore business administration and meet educational goals and enhance their career opportunities.
+An emphasis is on critical thinking, decision-making, and Christian ethical behavior.
+The BBA degree program is designed to provide students with opportunities to explore business administration and meet educational goals and enhance their career opportunities.

 Primary objectives of this program include equipping students with the knowledge and ability to: